Incredibleflamer/Anime-batch-downloader-gui/README.md

 - Build: Creates an executable .exe file for Windows.
 - Start: Runs the app locally in the Electron environment without building an executable.
 - Ensure that your system has the latest versions of Node.js and Git installed for compatibility.
-- If you encounter any issues, refer to the documentation or open an issue.
+- If you encounter any issues open an issue.